-If you’re on the cusp of retirement or just looking for extra income, annuitization could help you.
+If you’re on the cusp of retirement or looking for extra income as a retiree, annuitization can help you.
 Annuitization converts an annuity investment into a stream of regular payments.
 With an annuity, a financial product that makes regular payouts after a specified amount of time, your investment can pay off quickly.
-We explain the math behind it and can help you decide if it might work for you.

 Annuitization converts an annuity investment into regular payments.
 It’s an idea that’s been around for hundreds of years, but life insurance companies picked it up in the 1800s.
 If you make a lump-sum payment to those companies, they’ll distribute it over a set schedule.
 Those payments can be made over a specific period or over a lifetime.

 An annuity servicer holds and invests the funds within an annuity.
 They only make regular payouts to the annuity holder once the annuitization process has been completed.
 Annuity investments follow a specified path: Purchase the annuity, move through the accumulation phase, then pay it out.